Pearls Before Swine by Stephan Pastis for February 28, 2017

 34. Roadrunner

-Roadrunner Premium Member about 7 years ago
+Roadrunner Premium Member over 7 years ago

 Granny taught me please, thank you, sir and ma’am.
 It is now a habit and reflexive.
 I knew I was in trouble when she yelled both my first and middle name (a southern thing it seems).
 I still hold the door open for anyone behind me and am amazed when someone holds the door for me now (immediately I think, they must think I’m an old dude or something.
 70 ain’t old).
 Politeness and thankfulness should be a way of life.